 On July 1, 1999, the St. Augustine Technical Center, which was operated by the St. Johns County School Board, converted to become the state's first charter technical career center under the name of First Coast Technical Institute.
-It subsequently was renamed First Coast Technical College and recently reauthorized its charter on July 1, 2013.
+It subsequently was renamed First Coast Technical College (FCTC) and recently reauthorized its charter on July 1, 2013.
+However, effective June 30, 2016, management of the charter technical center was transferred back to St. Johns County School District and the center was converted back to a traditional technical center for the 2016-17 year.